 Fees applicable

-Hands-on classes help students develop their woodworking skills.
+These 3-credit or 5-credit courses provide hands-on classes to help students develop their woodworking skills.
 In Construction Technologies, there are 46 possible courses, from wood turning to cabinet making.

 5 credits